MattHeard/ruby_challenges_for_leah/99_bottles/README.markdown

 There is a test script called `test.rb`.
 When this script is run on the command line with no arguments, it will tell you whether the current `sing` function prints the same output as it originally did.

+`test.rb` can be run either with

+    $ ruby test.rb

+or with

+    $ ./test.rb